enrybds/SQL-Database-Creation/README.md

   - The exams are UNIQUE per subject.
 THERE IS ONLY ONE EXAM FOR EACH SUBJECT and STUDENT AND ONLY ONE.

-2.Once you've created the schema, make up values ​​and fillthe tables with appropriate data.
+2. Once you've created the schema, make up values ​​and fillthe tables with appropriate data.
   Try to have enough columns to store all the information that might be relevant.

-3.At the end you should be able to perform the following queries.
+3. At the end you should be able to perform the following queries.

   - Average mark of each subject.
   - Average grade associated with each teacher (average grades for their subjects)